mpr-fbu/bdate/weekThreeMilestones.md

 # FBU - WEEK THREE MILESTONES

 ## CONSIDERATIONS
-What is your product pitch?
+- What is your product pitch?
+X is a new Android app to help you connect with people through menaingful conversations in a seemingly shallow digital world, without giving out your personal information to complete strangers.
+Sign up now!

 Start with a problem statement and follow up with a solution.

 Focus on engaging your audience with a relatable need.
 Who are the key stakeholders for this app?
 Who will be using this?